Apelsenya/Apelsenya/README.md

 I play many games, but my favorite games are CS2 and Minecraft (One of these games are friendly if you can guess which xD)

-And if you came this far of reading, then I have nothing to say more.
+And if you came this far of reading, then I have nothing more to say.
 Bye!